-As the global response to climate change intensifies, CO_2 emissions regimes will likely become the norm.
+As the global response to climate change intensifies, CO2 emissions regimes will likely become the norm.
 These regimes may include cap and trade mechanisms, taxes, and other to-be-determined processes for incentivizing emissions reductions.
 In some countries, designers already are looking at geothermal HVAC systems both as a source of emissions credits that they can sell in the growing carbon markets for a profit as well as an attractive application of the Kyoto Protocol Clean Development Mechanism (CDM).
-It is likely that the Kyoto Protocol will be superseded in the next few years by a new agreement that requires even more stringent CO_2 emissions control regimes are becoming more common.
-For these reasons, the GSA module enables designers to determine the CO_2 emissions reductions associated with a geothermal system compared to a more traditional HVAC solution.
+It is likely that the Kyoto Protocol will be superseded in the next few years by a new agreement that requires even more stringent CO2 emissions regimes.
+Additionally, local, regional and national level emissions control regimes are becoming more common.
+For these reasons, the GSA module enables designers to determine the CO2 emissions reductions associated with a geothermal system compared to a more traditional HVAC solution.

-The CO_2 emissions rate is the carbon intensity per kWh of electricity generated.
+The CO2 emissions rate is the carbon intensity per kWh of electricity generated.
 This rate is based on the fuel mix (coal, hydro, nuclear, etc) used to generate the electricity that will power the electrical geothermal HVAC systems.
 This intensity data can be found fairly easily on state, provincial, national and NGO environmental protection websites.
 As the emissions rate can vary greatly, it is recommended that the designer spend a few minutes finding the appropriate rate for the project's region.
 In the USA, the national average is 1.34 lbs of per kWh.
 Detailed information on each state or province can be found on the following websites: